 Many people have heard of the northern lights but the southern lights exist too and are equally as amazing.

 The southern lights or aurora australis are only visible in the southern hemisphere.
-The best places to experience this phenomenon is in the southern-most destinations in the world, including New Zealand.
+The best places to experience this phenomenon are in the southernmost destinations in the world, including New Zealand.

 The aurora australis is created by the same forces of nature as the northern lights.
 Particles of plasma emitted by the sun (known as the solar wind) strike atoms and molecules in our atmosphere.
 This causes ionization and excitement of the atmospheric particles, emitting light similar to how neon lights work, only much cooler and grander.